pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-zobjcopy.md

 * -s old-name-regex=new-name | --section old-name-regex=new-name
   Renames all sections that match the old name regex (standard POSIX) to the new name.
 Code sections are merged, if appropriate, fixing the patch addresses of expressions and label values accordingly.
-  This option can be supplied multiple times in the command line.

 * --add-prefix name-regex,prefix
   Renames all global symbols that match the given regex, adding the specified prefix.
 All expressions where the